rasmus-kirk/halo-accumulation/report/report.md

 The IPA is exactly such a $(k^1, \dots,k^\mu)$-special-sound protocol, they even directly state that this result applies to bulletproofs.
 As such we get a knowledge error that degrades linearly, instead of superpolynomially, in number of queries, $t$, that the adversary makes to the random oracle.
-As such, the extractor runs in the required polynomial time ($\Oc(t) = \Oc(\poly(\l))$).
+Thus, the extractor runs in the required polynomial time ($\Oc(t) = \Oc(\poly(\l))$).

 [^ipa-extractor]: Admittedly, this assumption is not a very solid one if the